Philadelphia men dealing drugs from Johnstown hotel, police say.

 Police said they heard the toilet flush and Sesay stepped out of the bathroom.

-Both men allowed police to search the room and they seized a paint can with chunks of suspected cocaine in a plastic bag that weighed 40.65 grams with a value of about $40,000.
+Both men allowed police to search the room, when they seized a paint can with chunks of suspected cocaine in a plastic bag that weighed 40.65 grams with a value of about $40,000.
 Also found were two containers of suspected marijuana and $835 cash.

 Samuel and Sesay were arraigned on drug charges by on-call District Judge Susan Gindlesperger, of Stonycreek Township, and sent to Cambria County Prison after each failed to post 10% of $80,000 bond.